biguscj7/Farm_NDVI/README.md

 In work

 ## Thoughts for continued work
+- Implement 'additive' classification of clouds rather than re-doing the whole thing
 - Graph info from sentinelapi query for date & clouds
 - Automate download/unzip/processing of files
 - Decide on what data to retain

+## Completed updates
 - Implement processing on the c440 machine
 - Update the c440 machine to Ubuntu 20